-Participation in the appropriate principal ensemble is required of every music student each semester of enrollment unless registered for Music 452 or 453.
+Participation in the appropriate principal ensemble is required of every music student each semester of enrollment.

 Music Seminar/Recital Attendance

 All music majors are required to attend the weekly seminars and various student, faculty, and guest artist recitals.
 Only one absence will be permitted during a semester.
 Excessive absences will result in the lowering of the student's applied lesson grade and may jeopardize the music scholarship award.